Credit cards are never more dangerous than when you’re unemployed. Of course, if you’re underemployed, they’re quite dicey as well.

 - Don’t tell your credit card issuer you’ve lost your job.
 Huh?
 Well, not yet, not right away, because you want to think this through.
 Once you give any hint that your job is in trouble or nonexistent, you could find your credit line reduced or even your interest rate raised, certainly NOT what you need at this time.
-If the job loss is temporary – perhaps you’ve just been furloughed during the COVID-19 restrictions – and you feel you’ll be able to manage your credit, the bank won’t care as long as you stay current on payments.
+If the job loss is temporary – perhaps you’ve just been furloughed for a time – and you feel you’ll be able to manage your credit, the bank won’t care as long as you stay current on payments.

 Just remember, it’s no fun being in debt and employed so do your best to avoid going even deeper in debt when you’re unemployed (see Tip #6 below).

 - Don’t use your credit cards to maintain your current lifestyle.
 It’s common sense to any level-headed person, but if you’ve just lost your job, you might not be level-headed right now.
 You may be panicking, in denial, or simply trying to cushion your family from having to sacrifice.
 But your credit cards need to be used for emergencies and necessities, not for eating out and going to the movies.